connor11528/how-companies-hire/README.md

 Intercom's are making business personal.
 The way businesses talk to people online is broken.
 Intercom is fixing it.

-<a href="https://blog.intercom.com/how-we-hire-engineers-part-1/">How we hire engineers, part 1: Our screener</a>
+<a target="_blank" href="https://blog.intercom.com/how-we-hire-engineers-part-1/">How we hire engineers, part 1: Our screener</a>

-<a href="https://blog.intercom.com/how-we-hire-engineers-part-2-culture-contribution/">How we hire engineers, part 2: culture contribution</a>
+<atarget="_blank"  href="https://blog.intercom.com/how-we-hire-engineers-part-2-culture-contribution/">How we hire engineers, part 2: culture contribution</a>

 </br>
 </br>